cherubims/goldsmiths_labs/README.md

-# Goldsmiths Labs - E-Learning Platform
+# 🚀 Goldsmiths Labs - E-Learning Platform

-Goldsmiths Labs is a modern, feature-rich e-learning platform designed to facilitate seamless interaction between students and teachers.
+Goldsmiths Labs is a clean and modern, feature-rich e-learning platform designed to facilitate seamless interaction between students and teachers.
 It provides a structured environment for course management, real-time communication, progress tracking, and notifications, ensuring a smooth and engaging learning experience.

-## 🚀 Goal

-To offer a streamlined e-learning experience by enabling teachers to create and manage courses efficiently, while allowing students to enroll, track their progress, and communicate in real-time.

 ----------

 ## 📌 Features

-### 🔹 User Authentication & Roles
+### 1. User Authentication & Roles

 -   Custom user authentication with **Students** and **Teachers** roles.
 -   Secure login and registration system.
 -   Profile management with profile picture upload.

-### 🔹 Course Management
+### 2. Course Management

 -   Teachers can create and manage courses.
 -   Students can enroll in available courses.
 -   Course materials can be uploaded as PDFs, videos, or documents.
 -   Course completion tracking.

-### 🔹 Announcements & Feedback
+### 3. Announcements & Feedback

 -   Teachers can post announcements for their students.
 -   Students can leave feedback on courses.
 -   Teachers can view feedback left by students.

-### 🔹 Notifications System
+### 4. Notifications System

 -   Automated notifications for teachers when students enroll.
 -   Notifications for students when new materials are uploaded.
 -   Teachers are notified when students complete courses.
 -   Mark notifications as read functionality.

-### 🔹 Real-Time Chat
+### 5. Real-Time Chat

 -   In-app chat system for student-teacher communication.
 -   Users can search for specific students/teachers in the chat feature.
 -   Supports real-time messaging with WebSockets.

-### 🔹 Student Progress Tracking
+### 6. Student Progress Tracking

 -   Students can track their course progress.
 -   Teachers can monitor student completion rates.
 -   Progress bars for visual representation.

-### 🔹 **Basic but Decent Inbuilt Search Capabilities**
+### 7. Basic but Decent Inbuilt Search Capabilities

 -   Teachers can **search for students** within the feedback section.
 -   The **chat feature** also includes an inbuilt search to find users quickly.
 -   Searchable announcements for teachers and students.

-### 🔹 API with Swagger Docs
+### 8. API with Swagger Docs

 -   RESTful API endpoints for external integrations.
 -   Fully documented API using Swagger.
 -   Secure authentication with Token-based authentication.

-### 🔹 Admin Panel
+### 9. Admin Panel

--   Custom **modern and elegant** admin panel for managing users, courses, and materials.
+-   Custom **modern and elegant** admin login panel for managing users, courses, and materials.
 -   Secure authentication for admin users.

-##  🛠️ **Technologies Used**
+##  🛠️ **Main Technologies Used**

 -  **Django** - Web Framework